 In 2003, the phase out of R22 production and imports commenced.
-By the beginning of 2010 the production and import of R22 was reduced.
-However, servicing current, existing equipment is still permitted as long as there is an available supply of R22.
-To ensure the public’s compliance with the new law, all sales of R22 must be purchased by a certified technician.
-Production and import of R22 will be continually reduced by law until 2020, when all production and import will be banned.
-Only recycled R22 refrigerant will be accessible to service existing air conditioners after 2020.
+By the beginning of 2010 the production and import of R22 became prohibited.
+However, servicing current, existing equipment is still allowed if there is an available supply of R22.
+To ensure the public’s compliance with the new law, all sales of R22 must be bought by a certified technician R22 refrigerant will be accessible to service existing air conditioners after 2020.

 The graph above shows the EPA’s consumption allowance of R22 by percentage.
 The limits on R22 consumption were implemented in 2010 and follow a declining trend until 2020.

 If you’re thinking that this sounds like a great case study for an economics professor teaching supply and demand, then you are correct.
 As you might assume, older air conditioners could more frequently experience leaks and need repairs.
 Any systems that are older than 2010 are more likely to use R22, which means there’s a lot more demand for it, and a reduced supply.
 Prices have only increased due to scarcity.

 Remember that in order to obtain R22, you must be an EPA-certified technician.
 So, the average homeowner is unable to purchase a cylinder themselves.
 Plus, there are some strict regulations now on how refrigerant is reclaimed and recycled, which increases expenses.
 This fee is passed on to the homeowner as companies must cover the increased overhead connected to R22 repairs.
 There are requirements for importing, labeling, record keeping, reporting, destruction and reclaiming of R22 from existing systems.

 The cost of R22 is considerably increasing because of the diminishing supply, and new refrigerant will no longer be available for use at all after 2020, excluding recycled quantities.